pagkly/Zed/Investopedia3/Marginal Social Cost (MSC).md

 ## Related Concepts

-Marginal social cost is related to [marginalism](https://www.investopedia.com/terms/m/marginalism.asp), a concept that works to determine the amount of extra use derived from the production of one additional unit.
+Marginal social cost is related to [[marginalism]](https://www.investopedia.com/terms/m/marginalism.asp), a concept that works to determine the amount of extra use derived from the production of one additional unit.
 The effects of the extra units on supply and demand are also studied.
-Marginal social cost can also be compared to the [marginal benefit](https://www.investopedia.com/terms/m/marginalbenefit.asp), the principle that determines the amount that consumers will give up to gain one extra unit.
+Marginal social cost can also be compared to the [[marginal benefit]](https://www.investopedia.com/terms/m/marginalbenefit.asp), the principle that determines the amount that consumers will give up to gain one extra unit.